LucasrodriguesP/IMDb/README.md

 You can find "main.cpp" inside "teste json 2" folder.

-Unfortunately, IMDB API isn't free anymore but here is a preview that should happen.
+Unfortunately, IMDB API isn't free anymore but here is a preview that what should happen.

 ![image](https://github.com/LucasrodriguesP/IMDb/assets/101484912/94e27e60-d055-4eae-9a5d-f08dd6039e7e)